 But sometimes the situation is reversed where parents find it quite difficult to send or encourage their kids to play outside.
 Just because these kids get too dependent on screen media entertainment for their daily dosage of activities.
 Their mind gets tired but their physical energy remains unused.
 So, it’s very important to control and manage how kids spend their time.
 And parents must help them in making wise media choices.
 It is recommended by the American Academy of Pediatrics to avoid the use of digital media in children younger than 18-24 months.
 To read more about this, you can check my blog post ‘Is Screen time educational or distracting?’- Click here!

 Another issue which I have noticed with kids while in the playground is that they get easily bored after some time, instead of getting involved in constructive play they start losing interest and get more destructive, they get irritated and occasionally, indulge in little fights too.
 While most toddlers are accompanied by caretakers or parents but rarely they indulge in their play probably because they want them to be independent.
 But in my opinion, toddlers are still very young and need parent’s guidance even for such natural phenomenon as Play!

 So, here I want to share my experience on how to make outdoor play more fun for toddlers.

 1» Always look for a play space where there are kids older than your child (same age kids plus older kids is a plus point).

-But keep a limit to this playtime for say 10 minutes, as older kids might not find it helpful if a younger kid keeps bothering them with their play.
+But keep a limit to this playtime for say 10 minutes.
+As older kids might not find it helpful if a younger kid keeps bothering them with their play.

-Also, this may not work with every kid; some children always look for the company in same age group so it’s better to observe their behavior and then encourage them accordingly.
+Also, this may not work with every kid; some children always look for the company in the same age group so it’s better to observe their behavior and then encourage them accordingly.
 Having older kids playing around always work better for us.

 2» Provide a natural play area for your kid-